LucaLoeschmann/Football-Player-Roles/README.md

 - Dictate the game with his passing
 - Function primarily as a destroyer, breaking up opposing attacks

-To explore these ideas and build a data-driven perspective on role interpretation, I created this clustering model that tries to answer: **How can we  group players based on what they actually do in the pitch?**
+To explore these ideas and build a data-driven perspective on role interpretation, I created this clustering model that tries to answer: How can we  group players based on what they actually do **on** the pitch?

 ---

 ## 🎯 Project Goals

 1. Identify **stylistic player archetypes** based on in-match behavior
-2. Provide a **comparison tool** which makes use of this role distinctions
+2. Provide a **comparison tool** that makes use of these role distinctions
-3. Visualize the high-dimensional structure of football styles in a **digestible format** (2 dimnensional)
+3. Visualize the high-dimensional structure of football styles in a **digestible format** (2-dimensional)
 4. Build a foundation for future **supervised models** of role classification

 ---

 ## 🔄 Data Collection & Preprocessing

-- **Data Source**: FBref.com (top 5 European leagues) - For more detail on the preprocessing, see my other project: [Football Player Analysis Tool](https://github.com/LucaLoeschmann/Football-Player-Analysis-25) where I'm using the oufield data from.
+- **Data Source**: FBref.com (top 5 European leagues) - For more detail on the preprocessing, see my other project: [Football Player Analysis Tool](https://github.com/LucaLoeschmann/Football-Player-Analysis-25) where I'm using the outfield data from.

 - **Feature Engineering**:
   - Per-90 normalization for all performance metrics
   - Reducing the initial pool of 100+ features to a carefully selected subset using cross-validation.
-The chosen stats aim to reflect a wide spectrum of football actions — from attacking and possession to defensive contributions.
+The chosen stats aim to reflect a wide spectrum of football actions, from attacking and possession to defensive contributions.
   - Aggregated by player-season
 - **Dimensionality Reduction**:
   - PCA with `n_components=0.93` (retaining ~93% explained variance)